HomeLatest NewsCyber SecurityAI firms risk data exposure through leaked credentials on GitHub, says Keeper Security CISO

 Barney said that when visibility into machine-based credentials is limited, risk spreads quietly across otherwise well-protected systems.
 He called for sustained visibility and control through enterprise-wide secrets management, continuous monitoring and automated credential rotation.

-“Reducing that risk requires continuous oversight and least-privilege access policies that contain exposure without slowing ,” he said.
+“Reducing that risk requires continuous oversight and least-privilege access policies that contain exposure without slowing innovation,” he said.
 “Treating machine-based credentials with the same rigour applied to human users strengthens both resilience and operational trust.”

 He added that combining Privileged Access Management with secrets management could further improve governance by enforcing strict access boundaries and accountability for elevated permissions.